Can private browsing be traced on an iPhone?

 Private Browsing is only private within the context of your iPhone.
 However, browsing the internet means going beyond the bounds of your device and using an online infrastructure that you don’t control.

 Therefore, you can still be tracked.
-Here’s how:
+Here’s who can see your activity and how:

 • The website knows that you visited it (especially if you logged into your account) because it needs that data to reply to you.